forcedotcom/devops-center-extension-examples/docs/PreApprovalValidators.md

 ```

-As the names imply, if the context Work Item passes the validation, return the results of calling `pass()`, otherwise return the results of calling `fail()`.
-If your validation fails the work item, you may return Rich Text Format in the message body and it will be displayed when the DevOps Center user shows the popover.
+As the names imply, if the context work item passes the validation, it returns the results of calling `pass()`; otherwise, it returns the results of calling `fail()`.
+If your validation fails the work item, you can return Rich Text Format in the message body and it is displayed when DevOps Center user shows the popover.

 ### Custom Metadata

-The DevOps Center lives in the sf_devops namespace and your implementation of the PreApproval validator does not.
+DevOps Center lives in the `sf_devops` namespace and your implementation of the Pre-Approval validator does not.
 It might live in no namespace, or in a different namesspace.
-Because of this, the DevOps Center cannot easily tell that there is an implementation of PreApprovalValidator that we need to consider when determining if a Work Item can be Approved.
+Because of this, DevOps Center can't easily tell that there is an implementation of PreApprovalValidator that we need to consider when determining if a work item can be Approved.

-To assist in this, we have defined a Custom Metadata Type called `Service_Provider`.
-This is used as a declarative way for you to say "Hey, I have a PreApproval Validator and it lives in this Apex class".
-The DevOps Center can query these CMT records, find all of the PreApprovalValidators and then use them to determine if a Work Item can be Approved.
+To assist in this, we have defined a custom metadata type called `Service_Provider`.
+This is used as a declarative way for you to say "Hey, I have a Pre-Approval Validator and it lives in this Apex class".
+DevOps Center can query these CMT records, find all of the PreApprovalValidators and then use them to determine if a work item can be Approved.

 ```
 <?xml version="1.0" encoding="UTF-8" ?>